Recovery is just a phone call away.

 What Is Relapse Prevention In Addiction Treatment?

-Relapse prevention is a cognitive-behavioral approach aimed at helping individuals who are recovering from addiction to recognize and manage high-risk situations that lead to a return to substance use.
+Relapse prevention in addiction treatment is a cognitive-behavioral approach designed to help individuals who are recovering from addiction to identify and manage high-risk situations that could lead to a return to substance use.

 It involves strategies and techniques designed to maintain long-term sobriety by anticipating and coping with potential triggers and stressors, as demonstrated in the 2018 study by Menon J., et al, “Relapse Prevention”, published in the Indian Journal of Psychiatry,